Coding Gain for Age of Information in a Multi-source System with Erasure Channel: Analysis of Average

 From \eqref{Region2} and \eqref{Region3}, it is evident that the local maxima is $\Delta^{\star\star}_{\MDS}(\bar{k},n) =\dfrac{K\ell\big(1+\pers\big)}{2\left(1-\pers+\smallO(1)\right)(1-\pers)}$ at $\bar{k}=n(1-\pers) + \smallO(n)$.
 Finally, we obtain the optimal average $\AoI$ in the following theorem by selecting $\bar{k}$ or $c_n$ that minimizes \eqref{Delta_k'} (or maximizes the denominator of \eqref{Region1}). \begin{theorem} For a given blocklength $n$, the optimal $\mathscr{K}(n)$ that minimizes the average $\AoI$ of $(n,k)-\MDS$ coded update system is given by and the minimum average $\AoI$ is

-\end{theorem} Comparing the optimal $\AoI$ given in \eqref{eq:optimalAge_MDScodes} of coded system with the $\AoI$ of undocded system given in Lemma \ref{lemma:Age_uncoded}, we determine the coding gain in the following corollary. \begin{corollary} The coding gain for the average $\AoI$ of $(n,k)-\MDS$ coded update system is given by
+\end{theorem} Comparing the minimum $\AoI$ given in \eqref{eq:optimalAge_MDScodes} of coded system with the $\AoI$ of undocded system given in Lemma \ref{lemma:Age_uncoded}, we determine the maximum coding gain in the following corollary. \begin{corollary} The maximum coding gain for the average $\AoI$ of $(n,k)-\MDS$ coded update system is given by

 \end{corollary}